Branding & Strategy

 Even with good intentions, many businesses make avoidable brand strategy errors.
 Here are the most common ones.

 First, many businesses build their visual identity before defining their strategy.
-As a result, the logo looks great but communicates nothing meaningful about the brand.
-Second, teams often develop a brand strategy in isolation — without the people who will execute it.
-Consequently, the strategy stays in a document and never becomes a lived reality.
+The logo looks great, but it communicates nothing meaningful about the brand.
+Second, teams often develop a brand strategy in isolation — without the people who will actually execute it.
+As a result, the strategy stays trapped in a document and never becomes a lived reality.

-Third, many businesses confuse brand strategy with a logo or tagline.
-However, strategy is far deeper than visual output.
+Third, many businesses confuse brand strategy with a logo or tagline, when strategy runs far deeper than visual output.
 Fourth, failing to measure brand performance means you have no way to improve it over time.
 We cover all of these pitfalls in detail in our article on branding mistakes that are killing your business growth.

 Conclusion: Your Brand Strategy Is Your Growth Engine